haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 <hr>

-### ASEAN 2025 HPC school (still to be updated)
+### ASEAN 2025 HPC school

 We will be making use of the Fugaku supercomputer for this tutorial.
 Please connect to Fugaku using your credentials.

 The software and data required for this tutorial have been pre-installed on Fugaku.
-In order to run the tutorial, first copy the required data into your home directory on Fugagku:
+In order to run the tutorial, go into you data directory, then copy and unzip the required data:

 <a class="prompt prompt-cmd">
-unzip /vol0300/share/ra022304/LifeScience/20231213_Bonvin/HADDOCK3-antibody-antigen.zip
+unzip /vol0601/data/hp240465/Materials/Life_Science/20250312_Bonvin/HADDOCK3-antibody-antigen.zip
 </a>

 This will create the `HADDOCK3-antibody-antigen` directory with all necessary data and scripts and job examples ready for submission to the batch system.